v1.0.0 - Production Ready

 Error Handling

-The SDK throws typed errors for different failure scenarios.
+The SDK throws typed errors that extend PlayaYieldError.
 Always wrap your ad requests in try-catch blocks.

 try {